 In the planning phase of your implementation, take advantage of all sources of information, including the installation guides and troubleshooting information.
-A complete list of these resources appears in the preface of About This Documentation along with information about where to find the most current version of each.

 When determining which electronic software updates (ESUs) to install for JD Edwards EnterpriseOne Advanced Pricing, use the EnterpriseOne and World Change Assistant.
-EnterpriseOne and World Change Assistant, a Java-based tool, reduces the time required to search and download ESUs by 75 percent or more and enables you to install multiple ESUs at one time.

-See JD Edwards EnterpriseOne Tools 8.96 Software Update Guide
+EnterpriseOne and World Change Assistant, a Java-based tool, reduces the time required to search and download ESUs by 75 percent or more and enables you to install multiple ESUs simultaneously.
+See JD Edwards EnterpriseOne Tools Software Updates Guide